 Returning to our icebolt trap example, we'll have to decide how dangerous this icebolt really is and choose 6 damage per challenge level.
 You can always use the characters' level if you don't feel like doing any work but you're better off choosing the level of the villain who put the trap in place.
 Was it a challenge 2 evil goblin wizard?
 Let's do 12 (2d10) damage.
 Was it Xathron the challenge 16 Lich Lord?
 Let's try 90 (16d10) damage.
 The power of the villain will give you the idea how much damage to dish out.

 If you need to improvise some hit points for an object, 20 hit points per challenge level of the object is about right.
 This won't match up perfectly to the hit points of monsters in the Monster Manual or the Monster Statistics by Challenge Rating chart on page 274 of the Dungeon Master's Guide, but it will get you close and requires very little work.

 Example: Xathron's Icy Automaton

 Let's say the PCs have invaded Xathron the Lich Lord's treasure vault and inside is Xathron's Icy Automaton.
 This isn't Xathron's best guardian, but it's pretty solid.
 We'll consider it a level 5 challenge.

 Looking at these number ranges, you may be tempted to use them to build a monster.
-Instead, consider reskinning an existing monster from the Monster Manual instead of using these numbers to build one from scratch.
+Instead, consider reskinning an existing monster from the Monster Manual rather than use these numbers to build one from scratch.
 While you might be able to build a reasonable monster with these scores, the asymmetrical nature of the stats in the Monster Manual makes creatures much more fun to fight than a static box of perfectly aligned scores.